hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 In order to not have to run Consul as root and bind to port 53 it's best if it's paired with Bind.

-In this example, Bind and Consul are running on the same machine
+In this example, Bind and Consul are running on the same machine for simplicity but you should be able to separate them.

 ### DNSSEC